darpin/darpinresume/c++2me.md

 ## Introduction

-I first learned about C++ during my undergraduate years studying Math and Computer Science at FHSU in the early 1990s.
+I first learned about C++ during my undergraduate years studying Math and Computer Science at Fort Hays State Universiy in the early 1990s.

 Was it love at first sight?
 Maybe.
-The language treated me right while writing my Masters project at Kansas State.
+The language treated me right while writing my Masters project at Kansas State University.
 Most of my years of professional software development, C++ has treated me right.
 I've tried to use, abuse, experiment with, play with, learn from, and push the boundaries the language provides throughout its and my evolution.

-Here, I'll be brief ... hopefully, are some of the things that I've learned and accomplished with C++ over the years.
+Here, I'll be brief ... hopefully, are (and will be) some of the things that I've learned and accomplished with C++ over the years.

 ## First things first